INTERNATIONAL

 responses to enquiries.

-shall process a case as quickly as a proper consideration of the issues will
+process a case as quickly as a proper consideration of

 (7) Central Authorities shall employ the most rapid